-Document Source: the original title of this archive is ‘From Forced Workers Camp to Yankee Division’, War Memories of Boleslaw Piatkowski.
+Document Source: (Note) Photos are for illustration purposes and all original.
+The original title of this archive is ‘From Forced Workers Camp to Yankee Division’, War Memories of Boleslaw Piatkowski.
 This archive, presented as a small booklet, was written down by Jacek Okon (Poland).
 The iconography is made of private photos from the author, Boleslaw Piatkowski, Internet images, photos archives from the European Center of Military History as well as photos from the James ‘Jim’ Haahr archives, a veteran of the Yankee Division (101st Infantry Regiment, 26th Infantry Division).
-It is with great pride that I bring attention to the Polish citizens who, liberated of the German Forced Labor Workers Camps, became part of the 26th Infantry Division and thus, helped the US Army to terminate the definitive liberation of Europa during the last months of war in 1945.
+It is with great pride that I bring attention to the Polish citizens who, liberated from the German Forced Labor Workers Camps, became part of the 26th Infantry Division and thus, helped the US Army to terminate the definitive liberation of Europa during the last months of the war in 1945.

-The town of Ostrowek had something like a natural fortress because it was located in the center of a triangle made of the Vistula River, the Wiskola River and the Bern River.
+When my father retired in February 1939, the very day Pope Pius XI passed, our family moved westward to the small town of Ostrowek, along the Vistula River, in the vicinity of the town of Mielec.
+My father hoped to find a job at the National Aircraft Factory in Mielec, but he failed in it.
+First, the entire family lived in a single rented room.
+In 1941, we took possession by inheritance of a village house covered with a thatched roof and having a pugging floor.
+This house was still in the family’s possession and used by my sister Maria, as long as 1997 when it collapsed.
+The town of Ostrowek had something like a natural fortress because it was located in the center of a triangle made of the Vistula River, the Wiskola River, and the Bern River.
 The west part of the town was protected by the large Vistula, the northern part of the town all along up to the east by the Wiskola, and the southern part of the village by the Bern.
-Considering often rivers’ overflows, there were ground dams heaped up from four sides between the village and the rivers.
-Visitors usually said that these dams were like ramparts, and I do even believe that the literal translation of Ostrawek gives out Little Island, which can say much more about location of this human habitation.
+Considering often rivers overflow, there were ground dams heaped up from four sides between the village and the rivers.
+Visitors usually said that these dams were like ramparts, and I do even believe that the literal translation of Ostrawek gives out Little Island, which can say much more about the location of this human habitation.

-But war is war and even the best hidden village cannot avoid to be included in a battlefield.
+But war is war and even the best-hidden village cannot avoid being included in a battlefield.
 We lived in a constant threat, not knowing the day and the hour.
 Although in November 1942, when the war in the shape of the German Feldgendarme (Field Police) had violently knocked at our house’s doors, no one in our family was a ‘forest boy’, still the consciousness of the danger was with us long before.

-A little while later, when the Feldgendarmes were in the area checking all the houses, it was to late for me to escape.
+A little while later, when the Feldgendarmes were in the area checking all the houses, it was too late for me to escape.
 It appeared that they were searching for my elder brother Kazik, who was 17, as he had been designated by the Germans to be a forced worker for the III Reich.
 So they found me and there was nothing I could do or say.
-I knew that Kazik was hiding with the family over the dams and I wasn’t ready to tell the Germans that my name was Boleslaw (Bolec) and not Kazik.
+I knew that Kazik was hiding with the family over the dams and I wasn’t ready to tell the Germans that my name was Boleslaw (Boles) and not Kazik.
 They were searching for a 17 years old young boy called Piatkowski, I was one a Piatkowski, I was 15 years old but looked like 17 and I didn’t sure want to disabuse them.

 I was feeling like Simon, the Cyrenian, when he was forced to bear the cross after Jesus couldn’t not more do it – but this was indeed the very best doing of his entire life.
 I am even certain about this.
 For us, in this truck, the only thing to do was to use the first opportunity to jump out and run away.
-When my parents returned home, they could not find me, and the neighbors explained them what had happened to me.
-From our village, 5 persons were taken and loaded into the truck: Czeslawa (Czesia) Tworkowa, Myjak (I don’t remember his first name), brothers Ciejka (Edward – Edek) and Stanislaw (Staszek), and myself.
-My brother Kazik survived in such an happy way that before soon he joined the partisan unit Jedrusie and spent the left years of World War Two as a soldier, in the woods and in battles.
+When my parents returned home, they could not find me, and the neighbors explained to them what had happened to me.
+From our village, 5 persons were taken and loaded into the truck: Czeslawa (Czechia) Tworkowa, Myjak (I don’t remember his first name), brothers Ciejka (Edward – Edek) and Stanislaw (Staszek), and myself.
+My brother Kazik survived in such a happy way that before soon he joined the partisan unit Jedrusie and spent the left years of World War Two as a soldier, in the woods, and in battles.
 The truck we were in didn’t stop until being parked before the Low Court building in the center of Mielec.
 The Feldgendarmes screamed at us Raus, Schnell, Schnell, and we were taken to an office upstairs.
 We didn’t know where we were conducted, but one of us, Edek Ciejka, wasn’t interested to know.
-With a fast movement he passed me the grub (prog), which he has had from his mother for the way (I thought that I must have taken it only for a while, that perhaps he would lace up his shoes).
-But in this same moment I’ve heard his whisper: I run away boys!
-I had no time to ask him, how and when he would have do it, and I became the witness of his escape.
+With a fast movement, he passed me the grub (prog), which he has had from his mother for the way (I thought that I must have taken it only for a while, that perhaps he would lace up his shoes).
+But at this same moment, I heard his whisper: I run away boys!
+I had no time to ask him, how and when he would have to do it, and I became the witness of his escape.
 He switched around, in a few leaps jumped downstairs, and left the building by the main entrance.
 It was also the last time I saw him in my life.

 Of course, the Feldgendarmes ran out on the double after him, but they didn’t catch him.
-He had executed a very brave and successfully escape and was free again.
+He had executed a very brave and successful escape and was free again.
 I learned later, after the war, that Edek, unable to get back to the village, headed for the forest area and joined the Partisans with whom he was killed during a battle in 1944.
-Anyway, we were really happy because standing upstairs, the only thing important to us was the fact that Edek escaped from the Germans and ran away while we were still trying to find out a way to escape, more occupied to analyze our situation and drawing some plans in our minds.
+Anyway, we were really happy because standing upstairs, the only thing important to us was the fact that Edek escaped from the Germans and ran away while we were still trying to find out a way to escape, more occupied analyzing our situation and drawing some plans in our minds.

 Forced Labor Camp Kahl am Main

-After a long train ride our next location was the Transition Camp in Chemnitz.
+After a long train ride, our next location was the Transition Camp in Chemnitz.
 The Camp staff was composed of Ukrainians.
-A young Ukrainian woman who during the basic medical check was writing down our personal data, raised her eyes, having heard the name ‘Piatkowski’.
+A young Ukrainian woman who during the basic medical check was writing down our data, raised her eyes, having heard the name ‘Piatkowski’.
 She was looking at me for a while in a strange way and asked using her Ukrainian language are you the brother of Maria Piatkowski from Brody?.
 I answered truthfully yes!
 She didn’t say anymore but I’ve noticed that from this moment to the end of our short stay in Chemnitz she’s avoided me as if she was afraid of something.
-I really don’t know from where she knew my sister.
+I don’t know from where she knew my sister.

 Wardrobes in her house were full of the clothes left by her husband.
 So, she ordered me to try on it, and if something suited me she gave it to me while saying let it stay not squandered.